INTRODUCTION FROM KIERON TRAYNOR, GROUP CEO – BEST DRESSED GROUP LIMITED

 We have in place systems to:

-We wish to act ethically and with integrity in all our business dealings and relationships.
-To ensure all those in our supply chain and contractors comply with our ethics we have in place a supply chain compliance programme within our various subsidiaries, again with differences for each member of the Group to reflect the varying nature of their activities.
+We act ethically and with integrity in all our business dealings and relationships.
+To ensure all those in our supply chain and contractors comply with our standards we have in place a supply chain compliance programme within our various subsidiaries, for each member of the Group to reflect the varying nature of their activities.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training on our various policies to our staff on an ad hoc basis.

 As part of the process of preparing this statement, we have identified a number of areas that we feel might benefit from a review to ensure that we are as effective as we can be across the Group at combating slavery in our supply chains.
-Consequently, we have tasked our Group General Counsel to conduct an internally facilitated review to bring insights on the ways that the Group can improve its processes towards tackling slavery and human trafficking.
+Consequently, we have conducted an internally facilitated review to bring insights on the ways that the Group can improve its processes towards tackling slavery and human trafficking.
 As part of that review, we shall: